Kevin Bacon: ‘Tremors’ TV Show Confirmed, Raises Questions About CGI Graboids

 To be more specific, they said they were worried the Graboids, the term used to refer to the burrowing worm-monsters in the film series, would be digitally rendered in the miniseries Kevin Bacon was mentioning instead of made from physical materials.
 After all, notes user Foosbabaganoosh, that is exactly what happened in several of the critically-panned Tremors sequels.

-“The third and fourth had a mix of practical and digital effects (practical of course looked so much better) and the fifth was I believe all digital which looked like ass, so here’s to hoping the new one has enough budget that lets them get back to the practical roots!”
+“The third and fourth had a mix of practical and digital effects (practical of course looked so much better) and the fifth was I believe all digital which looked like a**, so here’s to hoping the new one has enough budget that lets them get back to the practical roots!”

 The “no CGI Graboids” issue was, like its parent post, upvoted by a lot of people. it seems very unlikely Bacon missed it, as it is also up near the top of the page.
 Because of that, his lack of response is disconcerting; did he want to avoid letting fans down by telling them that yes, the Graboids in the Tremors miniseries will be CGI?

-Now that Kevin Bacon has let the cat out of the bag concerning the miniseries after a year of silence, look out for more official information about the series in the next few days, and keep checking back at The Inquisitr to learn about it as it is reported.
+Now that Kevin Bacon has let the cat out of the bag concerning the miniseries after a year of silence, look out for more official information about the series in the next few days, and keep checking back at the Inquisitr to learn about it as it is reported.

 In the meantime, what would be your dream cast for a modern-day Tremors reboot?

-[Featured image by Nataniil/iStock]
+[Featured Image by Nataniil/iStock]